Microsoft EA Renewal

 A: If you choose not to renew an EA, the outcomes are:

-Many organizations only forego renewal if they have significantly changed their IT strategy (or dropped below EA minima), because the EA typically provides good ongoing value for large Microsoft shops.
+Many organizations only forego renewal if they have significantly changed their IT strategy (or dropped below EA minimum) because the EA typically provides good ongoing value for large Microsoft shops.

-A: Talk to Microsoft and your LSP before the EA expires if you need more time.
+A: Contact Microsoft and your LSP before the EA expires if you need additional time.
 Microsoft can often provide a short-term extension (usually 30 to 90 days) of your existing EA to give you extra time to finalize a renewal.

 Q: Is negotiating a shorter or longer term during renewal possible?